BGXpress Framework Introduction

-In order to communicate with a BGX device, use the BGXpressScanner clas from BGXpress.framework to discovery BGX devices.
+To communicate with a BGX device, use the BGXpressScanner class from BGXpress.framework to discovery BGX devices.
 You can adopt the BGXpressScanDelegate protocol and implement the

--(void)deviceDiscovered:(BGXpressDevice *); method in order to be notified when a BGXDevice is discovered.
+-(void)deviceDiscovered:(BGXpressDevice *); method to be notified when a BGXDevice is discovered.

 The BGXDevice class represents a BGX.
 You can use this class to perform various operations on the BGXDevice such as Connect, Disconnect, read, write, as well as checking its properties such as BusMode, identifier, etc. There are two delegate protocols that you can use.
 The BGXSerialDelegate protocol is used to read and write data and be notified about bus mode changes.
 The BGXDeviceDelegate protocol is used for detecting device level changes such as change to the connection state.